MarcinOrlowski/sddm-lavalamp-mhl/docs/README.md

 **Note:** The package prevents accidental removal if the theme is currently active.
 To remove the package, first change to another theme, then run `sudo apt remove sddm-theme-lavalamp-mhl`.

+# Configuration

+There's no configuration required, but if you fancy specific theme style, you can set it by editing `/usr/share/sddm/themes/lavalamp-mhl/theme.conf` file as per instructions provided in that file.